EmulatorJS/EmulatorJS-netplay-old/README.md

 # EmulatorJS netplay server

-Working netplay server for https://github.com/ethanaobrien/emulatorjs
+Working netplay server for https://github.com/emulatorjs/emulatorjs

 **To use:**

-Run `npm i` to init packages
+Run `npm i` to install packages

 And then `npm start` to start the server